-Both residential and commercial property owners in Pennsylvania are subject to paying property taxes.
-In Pennsylvania, these taxes go towards funding schools, their respective municipality, and the county.
+Both residential and commercial property owners in Pennsylvania and New Jersey are subject to paying property taxes.
+These taxes go towards funding schools, their respective municipality, and the county.
 When deciding how much each property owner should pay in taxes, an assessment is done to determine the value of the property.
 If a property is sold for a different amount than what it is actually valued at, the taxes may fluctuate.
 After an assessment is completed, both the property owner and the taxing district have the opportunity to request an appeal.
-If you choose to request an appeal of your property taxes, you may want to consult with an experienced attorney.
-Friedman Schuman has over 30 years of experience assisting clients who wish to request an appeal.
-Contact our firm today to schedule a consultation to discuss your legal matter.
+If you choose to request an appeal of your property taxes, you should consult with a qualified attorney.
+Friedman Schuman has over 40 years of experience assisting clients who wish to request an appeal.
+Contact our firm today to schedule a consultation with our tax assessment appeal attorneys to discuss your legal matter.

 How do I appeal an assessment?

 Property taxes are determined based on the fair market value of the property.
 There are a lot of factors taken into consideration when determining market value, including the property’s “highest and best use,” as well as comparable homes in the same area.
 Property taxes are determined by multiplying the property’s market value by the county’s predetermined ratio.
 That number is then multiplied by the millage rate to determine exactly how much money the property owner is taxed.
 Courts may be required to examine evidence of the “assessment-to-market-value ratios” in comparison with other properties in the neighborhood.
 This serves to ensure the uniformity requirement is met, meaning that all properties in the district need to be assessed at a similar ratio.